 Norway — Island-hop around scenic archipelagos.
 Or, take a hike to one of the world’s most scenic hanging cliffs.
 Norway’s all about the outdoors.

-Sweden — Tour through winding alleyways of Stockholm’s Old Town.
+Sweden — Tour through winding alleyways of the capital’s Old Town.
 On your trip, enjoy live music in downtown Stockholm, and try famous Swedish meatballs.

 Poland — Head south for hikes through the mountains to swimmable lakes.
 Stroll through a lively Old Town full of drool-worthy treats.
 Step back in time at numerous world famous WWII history sites.
 Poland is a volunteer favorite.